VentureBeat

 VentureBeat is an American technology website headquartered in San Francisco, California.
 VentureBeat is a tech news source that publishes news, analysis, long-form features, interviews, and videos.
 The VentureBeat company was founded in 2006 by Matt Marshall, an ex-correspondent for The Mercury News.

 History

 In March 2009, VentureBeat signed a partnership agreement with IDG to produce DEMO Conference, a conference for startups to announce their launches and raise funding from venture capitalists and angel investors.
 The partnership with IDG ended in 2012.

-In September 2009, Matt Marshall took on the role of executive producer for the DEMO conference.
-Over the years, a variety of companies have launched at DEMO including Boingo, TiVo, ETrade, VMware, Palm, Java, Symantec, Salesforce, and others.
-In September 2012, VentureBeat ended its partnership with DEMO.

 In 2014 and 2015, the company raised outside investor funding from Silicon Valley venture capitalist firms including Crosslink Capital, Walden Venture Capital, Rally Ventures, Formation 8, and Lightbank.

-VentureBeat produces a variety of themed industry events, including MobileBeat, GamesBeat, and GrowthBeat.
-In addition, it produces several small, annual conclaves of C-level industry executives called Summits.
+VentureBeat used Bing Chat to assist with article writing as of April 2023, when it urged its writers to incorporate "sentences and fragments" from AI chatbots that are separately verified.
+In an interview with Bloomberg News, VentureBeat editorial director Michael Nuñez stated regarding the website's use of AI, "I don't think our readers care, to be totally honest."

+In 2025, GamesBeat, a video game publication launched by Dean Takahashi, spun out from VentureBeat into a separate entity.
+VentureBeat said it would sharpen its focus on "the enterprise shift to AI, data infrastructure and intelligent security".